-The Ultimate Guide to Better Business Credit Score
+The Ultimate Guide to Better Business Credit Scores

 Business owners should be knowledgeable about credit scores to ensure success.
 Being aware of the impacts of a credit score and being proactive in improving one can be advantageous to a business.